 2. The only ESP to give credits back on emails opened: When you send emails using Pepipost, you earn credits for all emails that are opened by your customers, which is discounted in the next month’s bill.

-4. Speed with transparency: We give you the best delivery paths and make sure that your emails arrive in the inbox in a ﬂash.
+3. The speed with transparency: We give you the best delivery paths and make sure that your emails arrive in the inbox in a ﬂash.
 We do all this in an absolutely transparent manner by sharing Live Status, showing exactly when and how we deliver your emails.